Doriot Anthony Dwyer

 1939 -- 1943: College and a Dose of Reality

 Liegl recommended further study, but he had little reason to expect that she would ever win an orchestral position.
 In 1939 few major orchestras hired women other than harpists.
 Doriot applied to the Curtis Institute of Music, but she was rejected.

 That summer at the Interlochen Music Camp, Howard Hanson, director of the Eastman School of Music, offered her a scholarship.
 At Eastman she got a preview of the music world.
-Four time, she auditioned to play principal flute in the school orchestra.
+Four times, she auditioned to play principal flute in the school orchestra.
 She never won.
 However, she did develop sufficient skills to win the 2nd flute job with the National Symphony in Washington.

 1943 – 1946: Washington, New York and Frank Sinatra

 During WW II, conductors were happy to hire women to fill positions vacated by men.
 Some women were forced out when the men returned from the war, but National Symphony conductor Hans Kindler said: “The women had proved themselves not only fully equal to the men, but sometimes more imaginative ... and cooperative.”

 During her two years with the National Symphony, Doriot studied with William Kincaid, principal flute of the Philadelphia Orchestra, then considered one of the best flute teachers in the United States.

 She moved to New York in 1945.
 While awaiting a union permit to allow her to freelance, she asked Julius Baker, principal flute of the CBS Radio Orchestra, for a lesson.
 He declined but gave her a pass to the CBS studio to hear rehearsals and concert broadcasts, a fine learning experience.
 “They practiced and [rehearsed] and I [saw it] for a whole year.”